A School for Adventurous Minds

 We see the development of academic learning, personal wellbeing, and student engagement as being interdependent.
 As a result, we promote the development of student outcomes across the essential elements of learning: the understanding of concepts, the acquisition of knowledge, the mastery of skills, the development of productive attitudes, and the ability to perform meaningful tasks in real world settings.
 We understand that such deep learning is best cultivated in safe, supportive and respectful environments where students can take risks, question their assumptions, respond creatively, and explore new ways of thinking.
 For this reason, our approach to teaching is paced to students' learning needs, tailored to their learning preferences, and built around their specific interests as learners.

-- We embrace change positively, foster independence and nurture curiosity and innovation
+- We embrace change positively, foster independence and nurture curiosity, empathy and innovation.

 Woodleigh is a dynamic and creative environment, set apart from the educational norm by our unique delivery of learning programs.
 We see ourselves as a progressive, contemporary school, one that delivers a forward-thinking curriculum, educating students for their future, not our past.

 We spend an enormous amount of time and effort ensuring that our learning programs are individually crafted to meet specific student needs.
 And, that the programs we create are well-rounded – challenging students academically, socially and emotionally.

 At Woodleigh School, we believe that great education is more than just an excellent academic preparation for the future.
 A great education equips a student with life skills – resilience and independence – developed through an extensive Camps and Activities Program.
 It provides an understanding of service, the building of a strong moral and ethical base, and the desire to make a contribution to the broader community.
 It’s the ability to be able to laugh at oneself and with others, to have fun as often as possible and to work hard and give your best effort to everything that you do.